Evidence — Key Findings from 1,227 Arkansas Public Records

 -

-State Treasurer Dennis Milligan, after being approached by Israel Bonds representatives, reached out to then-Senator Jason Rapert to sponsor legislation enabling the state to purchase Israel Bonds.
-This led to the state's first Israel Bonds purchases through the Treasury.
-Rapert now chairs Christian outreach for Israel Bonds (DCI filings, ProPublica Nonprofit Explorer) — the legislator who created the legal authority now works for the bond seller.
+State Treasurer Dennis Milligan, after being approached by the bond issuer's representatives, reached out to then-Senator Jason Rapert to sponsor legislation enabling the state to purchase these bonds.
+This led to the state's first sovereign bond purchases through the Treasury.
+Rapert now chairs Christian outreach for the broker-dealer (FINRA BrokerCheck, CRD# 11148) — the legislator who created the legal authority now works for the bond seller.

 -